Engineering anomalous Floquet Majorana modes and their time evolution in helical Shiba chain

 \textit{Summary and conclusion.}--- To summarize, in this article, we demonstrate an experimentally feasible way to engineer Floquet MEMs employing a helical spin-chain model (in the form of N\'eel-type SS configuration fabricated on the surface of an $s$-wave superconductor) and periodic modulation of chemical potential.
-We obtain a rich phase diagram in the parameter space, allowing us to realize both $0$- and $\pi$-Floquet MEMs as well as the time evolution and tunability of the number of them.
+We obtain a rich phase diagram in the parameter space, allowing us to realize both $0$- and $\pi$-Floquet MEMs in the emergent quasi-energy band.
+We also investigate the time evolution and tunability of the number of Floquet MEMs.
 The $0$- and $\pi$-MEMs are always sharply localized at the two ends of the system.
 We topologically characterize the MEMs utilizing the dynamical winding number in a real-space picture.
+Our study indicates the limitation of perturbative calculations that only refers to the renormalization of the superconducting part in the BdG Hamiltonian in mimicking the exact numerical result.
+Therefore, our work reveals an angle where magnetic impurity physics gets intertwined with the Floquet drive to render the $p$-wave superconducting gap, which is extremely non-trivial to anticipate a priori.
+This complex phenomenon can be easily distinguished from the Floquet Rashba NW physics, where the normal part of the BdG Hamiltonian is only modified~\cite{Mondal2023_NW}.
+Our numerical findings clearly show the substantial reduction of the strength of the magnetic impurity to host the Floquet MEMs compared to that for the static case~\cite{supp}.
+However, we leave a detailed microscopic understanding of the emergent dynamical Shiba minigap ($0$ and $\pi$-gap) for future studies.
 We also provide probable experimental parameters to realize our setup.
+These Floquet MEMs are relatively robust as we start from the trivial phase and possibly can be probed by the STM signal.

 \textit{Acknowledgements}---D.M., A.K.G., and A.S. acknowledge SAMKHYA: High-Performance Computing Facility provided by Institute of Physics, Bhubaneswar, for numerical computations.
 D.M. and A.K.G. thank Pritam Chatterjee for stimulating discussions.